-Support looks different for all of us at different times –sometimes it’ll be enough to go running with Sarah Millican on the C25k app; some of us will want to join an organised C25k programme or Parkrun; some will be satisfied with the virtual support of the Lonely Goats, or receiving ‘Kudos’ from their Strava group; and sometimes we’ll need to call upon a friend to run with us for a confidence boost.
-You can now join our new Strava group we’ve set up for our Quieteers here.
+Support looks different for all of us at different times –sometimes it’ll be enough to go running with Sarah Millican on the C25k app; some of us will want to join an organised C25k programme or Parkrun; some will be satisfied with the support of a virtual running group, or receiving ‘Kudos’ from their Strava group; and sometimes we’ll need to call upon a friend to run with us for a confidence boost.

 4. Appreciating what you are achieving

 “We are so harsh on ourselves but sometimes we need to remind ourselves of how awesome we really are.
 I used to be embarrassed and ashamed of my cellulite but these bad boys can run miles.
 I’m so grateful for my fitness, never going to shift the wobble so hey ho!!!” – Lauren